GrihmLord/eXit-Zork/README.md

 ## Introduction

-This project aims to deliver a text-based gaming experience that can be enjoyed on both iOS and Android platforms.
-It is built using React Native to ensure a seamless cross-platform experience.
+eXitZork offers a text-based gaming experience enriched with complex characters, deep storylines, and moral quandaries.
+It is designed to be played on both iOS and Android platforms, built using React Native for a seamless cross-platform experience.

 ## Getting Started